baonguyen96/Byzantine/Documentation/Documentation.md

 ## Server communication

+When a server starts, it tries to connect to all of its peers (supplied in as parameters).

-When a server starts, it creates 2 threads and does the following:
+It then creates 2 threads and does the following:
 1. Tries to open socket to other servers (its peers)
 2. Accepts new connection request (either from other servers or from clients)